thinkulum/generator-python-cmd/__tests__/data/README.md

 <a id="testing"></a>
 ## Testing

-From a command prompt in the project directory, run the command `nose2` to automatically run all the tests.
+From a command prompt in the project directory, run the command `pytest` to automatically run all the tests.

 <a id="changelog"></a>
 ## Changelog